GSA-TTS/identity-site/content/_help/verify-your-identity/how-to-verify-your-identity._en.md

 {: .number-list}
-1. Your [driver's license or state ID card.](/help/verify-your-identity/accepted-identification-documents/) You can upload a photo of your ID by phone or by computer.
+1. Your [driver's license or state ID card.](/help/verify-your-identity/accepted-identification-documents/)
 2. Social Security number
 3. Your phone number
    In some cases, you can [verify by mail](/help/verify-your-identity/verify-your-address-by-mail/) instead.